 Some warmth is good in North facing rooms, but I recommend avoiding extremely warm colors.
 When you illuminate a warm paint color with cold light, sometimes it can look a little weird and unpleasant.

-In our South facing master bedroom, we embraced the warm light and chose to paint the walls with Benjamin Moore White Dove.
-To add to the warm vibes, we also installed a walnut stained DIY wood plank accent wall.
+In our South facing master bedroom, we embraced the warm light and painted the walls with Benjamin Moore White Dove.
+To add even more warmth, we installed a wood accent wall and applied dark wood stain.

 White Dove’s warm undertones are strengthened by the Southern light, and the dark accent wall.
-This combination is perfect for bedrooms.
+This combination is perfect for a bedroom.

 East and West facing rooms are affected most by the time of day.
 The color of natural light changes throughout the day as the sun rises out of the East in the the morning, travels across the sky, and sets over the West during the evening.